Bhima: Conquest for Rajasuya

 After their marriage to Draupadi, the Pandavas' survival was revealed in Hastinapura, leading to the division of the kingdom and the founding of Indraprastha.
 Yudhishthira aspired to perform the Rajasuya Yajna, a royal sacrifice that required the allegiance of other kings.
 Bhima was tasked with subjugating the eastern kingdoms, as Bhishma—the Grandsire of the Kuru princes— thought the easterners were skilled in fighting from the backs of elephants and in fighting with bare arms.
 He deemed Bhima to be the most ideal person to wage wars in that region.
 Bhima first diplomatically won over the Panchalas, then defeated the Gandakas, Videhas, and Dasarnas, appointing King Sudharman of Dasarna as his commander after a fierce battle.
 His conquests continued with victories over Rochamana of Aswamedha, the kings of Pulinda, Sukumara and Sumitra, and peaceful submission by Shishupala of Chedi.
 He further subdued King Srenimat of Kumara, Brihadbala of Kosala, Dirghayajña of Ayodhya, and conquered Northern Kosalas, Gopalakaksha, and the Mallas, reaching the Bhallata and Suktimanta mountains.

 Bhima's campaign expanded with the defeat of King Subahu of Kasi and King Kratha of Suparsa, followed by conquests in Matsya, Maladas, Pasubhumi, Madahara, Mahidara, and the Somadheyas.
 He subdued Vatsabhumi, Bhargas, Nishadas, Manimat, Southern Mallas, and the Bhagavanta mountains.
 Through diplomacy, he gained the submission of the Sarmakas and Varmakas, and easily conquered King Janaka of Videha.
 Bhima also overcame the Sakas and several barbarian tribes, defeated seven Kirata kings near Indra mountain, and subjugated the Suhmas and Prasuhmas.
 En route to Magadha, he subdued Kings Danda and Dandadhara.

 The major obstacle was Jarasandha of Magadha, a formidable foe allied against Krishna.
 Disguised as Brahmins, Krishna, Bhima, and Arjuna challenged him.
 Jarasandha chose Bhima for a wrestling duel, which lasted several days.
 Following Krishna's symbolic advice, Bhima tore Jarasandha's body apart, killing him and liberating 100 imprisoned kings, who then pledged allegiance to Yudhishthira.
-Afterwards, Bhima conquered Anga and slew the mighty ruler of Madagiri.
+Afterwards, Bhima conquered Anga defeating Karna and slew the mighty ruler of Madagiri.
 He continued his conquests against Vasudeva of Pundra, Mahaujah of Kausika-kachchha, and the king of Vanga, also subduing Samudrasena, Chandrasena, Tamralipta, and the rulers of Karvatas and Suhmas.
 Bhima subdued the Mlechchha tribes along the coast, amassed wealth from Lohitya, and returned to Indraprastha.

 Yudhishthira was able to perform the Rajasuya Yajna successfully.
 During the grand ceremony, Bhima's valor was acknowledged, and he played a prominent role in the various rituals and the protection of the sacrificial arena.
 However, the Rajasuya Yajna also sowed the seeds of future conflict.
 During the ceremony, a dispute arose regarding the distribution of royal honours.
 Bhima notably supported Krishna in the ensuing altercation with Shishupala, a vocal critic of Krishna and an antagonist to the Pandavas.
 Later, Duryodhana fell into a water pool, Bhima, along with the twins, laughed at him.